zachnewburgh/django-with-auth/README.md

 python manage.py runserver
 ```

-## Usage

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first
 to discuss what you would like to change.
 Please make sure to update tests as appropriate.

 ## License